iwantmyname/blog/_posts/2014-02-20-an-intro-guide-to-ghost-with-john-onolan.md

 Search Engine Optimisation is something which is absolutely pivotal to the success of a blog.
 We’ve done a huge amount of work inside Ghost to make sure that search engines can find your blog easily from the get-go.

 All of this is built-in so that you don’t have to rely on third party extensions to get a great SEO experience.
-It’s also worth nothing that one of the biggest ranking factors that search engines look at these days is page-load speed.
+It’s also worth noting that one of the biggest ranking factors that search engines look at these days is page-load speed.
 Because of the technology which Ghost is built on, it loads fast.
 Really fast.

 **Q: What does the future hold for Ghost?
 In 2020, will my blog seem as dated as my friend's Xanga site does today?**